mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

 ## Step One — Install the Server Components

-First, update your repository lists like this:
+First, login to the system you wish to install MediaWiki onto and update your repository lists like this:

     sudo apt-get update

-TK
+Next, make sure you have **curl** installed by running this command to check the installed version:

+    curl -V

+If all went well, the output of that command should look something like this:

+	curl 7.35.0 (x86_64-pc-linux-gnu) libcurl/7.35.0 OpenSSL/1.0.1f zlib/1.2.8 libidn/1.28 librtmp/2.3
+	Protocols: dict file ftp ftps gopher http https imap imaps ldap ldaps pop3 pop3s rtmp rtsp smtp smtps telnet tftp
+	Features: AsynchDNS GSS-Negotiate IDN IPv6 Largefile NTLM NTLM_WB SSL libz TLS-SRP

+If the response is something like:

+    curl: command not found

+Install **curl** by running this command:

+    sudo apt-get install -y --assume-yes curl

+Once that’s done, you’re good to move onto the next step.

 ## Step Two — Configure MySQL and Create Credentials for MediaWiki

-Now that we know the server is properly setup, let’s get MySQL installed like this:
+Now that we know that the system you are working on is properly setup, let’s get MySQL installed like this:

     sudo apt-get install -y --assume-yes mysql-server